About TPDI · ARI

 Estimated commission exposure

 Based on observed booking structures, the TPDI provides an estimated range of commission exposure per $1,000 of visible bookings.
+This estimate is illustrative, not contractual.

 Scope and limits

+The TPDI reflects the visible digital market at the time of analysis.
 It does not measure: total market revenue, offline transactions, customer satisfaction, private contractual arrangements.
+It measures structural routing patterns visible online.

 Why the TPDI exists

+The platform economy has reshaped local tourism markets.
 In many destinations, visibility and booking control are increasingly mediated by intermediary infrastructures.
+The TPDI provides a structured, comparable, and evolving measurement of that dependence.